edertone/TurboGUI/TurboGUI-Angular/extras/help/publish-release.md

 # How to make the library available to the public:

+1 - Review git changelog to decide the new version value based on the GIT changes: minor, major, ...

-1 - Increase the library package.json version before increasing the GIT tag.
+2 - Increase the library package.json version before increasing the GIT tag.
 This file is located at:

 - projects/turbogui-angular/package.json

-2 - Commit and push all changes to git
+3 - Commit and push all changes to git

-2 - Make sure the git tag is updated with the new project version we want to publish
+4 - Make sure the git tag is updated with the new project version we want to publish
     (Either in git local and remote repos)

-3 - Generate a release build (ng build turbogui-angular or tb -cb)
+5 - Generate a release build (ng build turbogui-angular or tb -cb)

-4 - Add the readme.md file if exists to target/turbogui-angular folder
+6 - Add the readme.md file if exists to target/turbogui-angular folder

-5 - Review the target package.json file to check every thing is ok.
+7 - Review the target package.json file to check every thing is ok.
 This file is located at:

 - target/turbogui-angular/package.json

-6 - Open a command line inside target/turbogui-angular folder and run:
+8 - Open a command line inside target/turbogui-angular folder and run:

 - npm publish

-7 - Verify that new version appears at www.npmjs.com/~edertone
+9 - Verify that new version appears at www.npmjs.com/~edertone